magento/devdocs/src/cloud/architecture/starter-architecture.md

   - /cloud/basic-information/starter-architecture.html
 ---

-Your {{site.data.var.ece}} Starter architecture supports up to **three** environments including a Master environment that contains the initial project code, the Staging environment, and one Integration environment.
+Your {{site.data.var.ece}} Starter architecture supports up to **four** environments, including a Master environment that contains the initial project code, the Staging environment, and up to two Integration environments.

 All environments are in PaaS (Platform-as-a-Service) containers.
 These containers are deployed inside highly restricted containers on a grid of servers.
 These environments are read-only, accepting deployed code changes from branches pushed from your local workspace.
 Each environment provide a database and web server.